 arriving at very long delays, as they could through the

 Windows permits ephemeral (short-lived) TCP ports to the

 user.
-After any port is closed it will remain in a
+After any port is closed it remains in a

 TIME_WAIT status for 120 seconds.
 The

-port will not be available again until this time expires.
+port is not available again until this time expires.
+The

 Windows, with a more limited number of ports in older